siv2r/nhcarrigan/SECURITY.md

 # Security Policy

 Please DO not create GitHub issues for security issues.
-Instead, report responsibly by emailing `nhcarrigan@gmail.com`.
+Instead, report responsibly by contacting @nhcarrigan on the [Discord Server](https://discord.gg/yMBWgETTJu).